Pattern

 1. Any formal complaint will be dealt with quickly and reasonable efforts will be made to respond to your concerns.

 3. Your complaint will then be fully investigated.
 This will normally involve a review of your file and speaking with the people who have been dealing with your matter.
+You may receive a telephone call in order to discuss any issues or to clarify your concerns and to explore a potential resolution.

 5. We have a total of 8 weeks to resolve your complaint.
 If we need to change this or any of the timescales above, we will let you know in advance and explain why.